fhir-fi/finnish-base-profiles/input/pagecontent/StructureDefinition-fi-base-encounter-intro.md

 ### Scope and Usage

 The Finnish Core Encounter profile is intended to encapsulate the most common and basic data model of encounters in Finnish healthcare systems.
-The profile also defines how to communicate context to the Kanta registry.
+The profile also defines encounter's relation to the Kanta registry.
 As such the profile should be usable in most Finnish contexts.

 ### Relation to Finnish *palvelutapahtuma*